Beechcliffe School Local Offer

 The management of care, guidance and pastoral support at school is delivered by dedicated and trained staff in close liaison and consultation with the children’s specialist school nursing team and other health and therapy services including: paediatricians, continence team, audiology support, oral health team, physiotherapists, speech and language therapists, occupational therapists.

-• Emotional and Mental Health – At Beechcliffe School we understand that the emotional, mental health and well-being of our students is vital to their learning and progress towards a valued and healthy lifestyle.
-We have staff in school who provide support to students to enhance their self-esteem and promote emotional well-being.
-The provision includes: CAMHs clinics, completion of CAFs, anger management and counselling sessions, rewards and achievement schemes, PSHD curriculum including RSE, celebratory assemblies, sensitive and appropriate grouping of pupils.
+Emotional and Mental Health – At Beechcliffe School we understand that the emotional, mental health and wellbeing of our students is vital to their learning and progress towards a valued and healthy lifestyle.
+We have staff in school who are trained as mental health first aiders who provide support to students to enhance their self-esteem and promote emotional well-being.

 We support our students through all phases of transition, working closely with our partner schools, colleges, Bradford Council’s Career Advisor, social services transition workers and health professionals.
 This is also part of the annual review process.
 Beechcliffe has developed a successful programme of transition with our feeder schools.

 There are a range of opportunities for parents/carers to become involved with their child’s life at school.
 There are coffee mornings, transition events, Nursing ‘drop in’ sessions, seasonal fairs, open days, Grandparents day, school shows, performances and dance events, whole school assemblies, parents’ evenings etc. These are all promoted on the school website.
-The new school website (to be launched Easter 2016) has a learning zone area where parents and their children can access learning opportunities together.
+The School website has a learning zone area where parents and their children can access learning opportunities together.

 At Beechcliffe School we positively and actively encourage our students to make their voices heard.
-Beechcliffe has been awarded Investors in Pupils.
+Beechcliffe has been previously awarded Investors in Pupils and will be undertaking the renewal of this under the new format.

 Please Click Here to open a printable version of our Local Offer